 Booking a tour through the cruise line is also the perfect way to meet other cruisers.
 This way you will never be alone!

 TIP: Perhaps Princess would consider arranging solo socials, much like they do for the LGBTQ community.
 This would make everything perfect!

 In my opinion, and based on my previous solo adventures, Princess offers the perfect solo cruising experience, despite being a cruise line known as the Loveboat and having love in the air.
 The only thing that would make it better, would be if Princess would begin to offer solo cruising packages.

-To prepare you for your 1st solo cruise, you may also like:
+To prepare you for your 1st solo cruise, I also recommend reading these articles: